top of page

 Only the boy knows, no one else is here.

-After it is too late to change her mind,
+But now it is too late to change her mind.

-She might have had her eyes, his shade of hair.
+She might have had his eyes, her shade of hair

 Rocking herself, the gown opened behind.

-She closed the eyes her fingers cannot trace.
+She closed the eyes her fingers will not trace

-And, if she could, she would have called her Grace.
+If she could name her she would call her Grace.

 Recent Posts